canonical/dns-operators/docs/explanation/security.md

 ## Configuration

-The DNS charms can be configured and misconfiguring them can lead to security vulnerabilities.
+The DNS charms have security-related configurations, and misconfiguring them can lead to vulnerabilities.

 ### bind-operator